What we believe at MBA

 The British Dyslexia Association (BDA) describes dyslexia friendly schools as, effective schools, because they identify and select best practice.
 A particular feature of such schools is the awareness among all teachers of what each pupil should be able to achieve, together with a range of response strategies when targets are not met.

-The idea behind the Quality Mark is that changing practice to accommodate dyslexic individuals often results in good practice for everyone.
+The idea is that changing practice to accommodate dyslexic individuals often results in good practice for everyone.
 In Cornwall, the Cornwall Dyslexia Association (CDA) recognises that the majority of dyslexic students will be taught in mainstream classrooms and by non specialist tutors.
 Therefore, it is important that, as well as employing appropriate teaching methods, all environments are dyslexia friendly.

 Current Definition of Dyslexia: